 For many children, clutter can be a huge distraction, causes stress and anxiety and inhibits creativity and productivity.
 In this post, we talk about visual clutter and how to reduce the visual clutter bombarding our brain on a daily basis.

 Every day our brain is trying to process billions of messages from:

 - Consumer products

-All of which are bombarding us with directions to comprehend every second of every day.
+These gadgets and products bombard us with messages every second of every day.

-Some of us may have chosen to add “extra” visual clutter in our homes by having ornaments which spell out words such as “bathroom” “love” or “home”.
+Some of us may have chosen to add “extra” visual clutter into our homes by having ornaments which spell out words such as “bathroom” “love” or “home”.